Notable People

 Music arrived late because comparison arrived first

 Gould's own explanation, given to People in 2024, is the key.
-He said he had to "reclaim" his voice, not just as a singer but as a person.
+He said the work was about reclaiming his voice as a singer and as a person.
 Therapy, meditation, prayer, and other spiritual work helped him recover parts of himself he felt he had pushed aside.

 That language could sound soft or vague in somebody else's mouth.
 In Gould's case it explains the whole arc.

-If your mother is Barbra Streisand, singing is not just singing.
-It is a test, a comparison, a trap, a family echo chamber.
+If your mother is Barbra Streisand, singing becomes a test, a comparison, a trap, a family echo chamber.
 People also reports that Streisand herself remembered hearing him sing when he was young and sensing a beautiful voice he was almost afraid to use.
 Gould's later career makes more sense if you see it as a long negotiation with that fear.

 The breakthrough came slowly.
 He sang onstage with Streisand in 2012, appeared with her on the live orbit of Barbra Live, and recorded "How Deep Is the Ocean?" for her 2014 album Partners.
 Streisand's official album page still lists him among the featured duet partners.
 But even there, Gould's role is revealing.
 He was not trying to out-sing the family legend.
 He was trying to survive the moment honestly.